open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 ## DatasetWrappers

 In addition to BaseDataset, MMEngine also provides several DatasetWrappers: `ConcatDataset`, `RepeatDataset`, `ClassBalancedDataset`.
-These DatasetWrappers also support lazy init and have memory-saving features.
+These dataset wrappers also support lazy init and have memory-saving features.

 ### ConcatDataset